Tram line 2 is the cheapest and fastest way to travel to Nice Côte d’Azur Airport (NCE) from the city center, Vieux Ville, and port.

 Tram Line 2 has several convenient connections (correspondence) with other public transportation methods including at:

-- Grand Arénas – close to Nice-Saint Augustin train station.
+• Grand Arénas -– easy walk to Nice-Saint Augustin train station.
 (Travel on the tram is free from both airport terminals to Grand Arénas.)
 Most regional trains stop at Nice-Saint Augustin SNCF station making it often more convenient than traveling via Nice-Ville SNCF main station.

-- Port Lympia – bus 607 (previously 100) to Monaco — from early 2023, use stop Arson / Fodéré when traveling to Monaco, and Port Lympia when traveling from Monaco.
+• Port Lympia – bus 607 (previously 100) to Monaco — from early 2023, use stop Arson / Fodéré near Port Lympia when traveling to Monaco.

-It is expected that tramline 2 will reduce car traffic on the Promenade des Anglais by 20% or 20,000 cars per day.
-As a direct consequence of tram 2, the former pricey airport express buses 98 and 99 have been canceled. once the tramline is fully operational.
+As a direct consequence of tram 2, the former pricey airport express buses 98 and 99 have been canceled (but some of that lost revenue is being recouped with the L’Aèro card!) and very few Nice City buses stop at the airport.
 Bus 12 still runs past the airport (Aeroport Promenade stop a short walk from Terminal 1) and along the full length of Promenade des Anglais — a lovely ride but in regular buses without space for luggage.

 More on Travel to Nice-Côte d’Azur Airport: